 - It could also be because the weapon concerned is built rather than forged.

 - Psycho Electro: The Judge is now strong enough to kill people at a distance.

-- Product Placement: During their fight at the mall, you can see advance posters for Quest for Camelot behind Buffy and Angel.
-Earlier, you can see the poster for Fallen behind Angel.
+- During their fight at the mall, you can see advance posters for Quest for Camelot behind Buffy and Angel.
+Earlier, you can see the poster for Fallen behind Angel doubling as a meaningful name.
 Both movies were distributed by Warner Bros. around the time this episode aired.

 - Quizzical Tilt: Drusilla cocks her head when the Judge has no effect on Angel.
 Wot?